yaooqinn/itachi/README.md

-# Spark SQL Function Extensions
+# itachi

-A library that brings excellent and useful functions from various modern database management systems to Apache Spark, maybe few now:).
+itachi brings useful functions from modern database management systems to Apache Spark :)

-Functions are roughly classified to different extensions by where they came from, e.g. PostgreSQL.
+For example, you can import the Postgres extensions and write Spark code that looks just like Postgres.

+The functions are implemented as native Spark functions, so they're performant.

-In general, only those functions that difficult for the Apache Spark Community to maintain in the master branch will be involved here.
+In general, only those functions that difficult for the Apache Spark Community to maintain in the master branch will be added to this library.

 ## Spark SQL Compliance

 This is a Spark SQL extension supplying add-on or aliased functions to the Apache Spark SQL builtin standard functions.

-If the functions added in this library is conflicts, the one in this library will take precedence of spark one.
+The functions in this library take precedence over the native Spark functions in the even of a name conflict.

 ## Prerequisites